15 Types of Dressers & Chests to Store Clothes in Style

 Typically, these drawers have carved wooden structures with little decorative pieces.
 They are in straight lines and predictable shapes.

 You might think this is quite ordinary but when the time comes for remodeling you might appreciate the fact that these types of dressers will fit right into many different styles of design.
 And wood is never going out of style so that’s one less thing to worry about.

 A media chest is perfect for a bedroom that features some type of television and perhaps a video game system and other entertainment center items.
 The top is reserved for a TV while the top drawer has an open face and allows for items like a blu-ray player.

-Otherwise, there's likely two, four, or even six more drawers that let this chest function like a full blown dresser for your socks, underwear, t-shirts, and other clothing items.
+Otherwise, there's likely two, four, or even six more drawers that let this chest function like a full blown dresser for organizing your socks, underwear, t-shirts, and other clothing items.

 Shabby Chic or Cottage Dresser

 Now it is time to mix things up a bit.
 Also called the cottage style of decor, shabby chic is a definition that has a very casual and homely feel.